oracle-devrel/technology-engineering/cloud-infrastructure/networking/inter-region-latency/README.md

 The Inter-Region Latency dashboard shows two charts:

 The Current Inter-Region Round-Trip Time is a current snapshot expressed in milliseconds.
 This snapshot is an average of values over the last five minutes.
 This view updates every minute.

-    The Inter-Region Round-Trip Time (ms) for the last 30 days is a historical view of the last 30 days
+The Inter-Region Round-Trip Time (ms) for the last 30 days is a historical view of the last 30 days.

+Reviewed: 06.02.2024

 # Useful Links

 - [Anouncing Inter region latency dashboard](https://blogs.oracle.com/cloud-infrastructure/post/announcing-the-inter-region-latency-dashboard-for-oracle-cloud-infrastructure)

-### Reference Architectures & Step-by-step Guides
+## Reference Architectures & Step-by-step Guides

 - [Inter-Region Latency Documentation](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/inter_region_latency.htm)

-### Blogs

-### Videos & Podcasts

 # License